WurstScript and it’s related tools require Java 8 to run. Please install or verify your installation.

 If you get an error or get a lower version displayed even though you installed a newer one, your JAVA_HOME is either missing or configured wrong.

-Refer to These Tutorials in order to setup your JAVA_HOME correctly.
+Refer to this Windows tutorial in order to setup your JAVA_HOME correctly.

 Once you have setup Java correctly, continue by installing VSCode.